LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/EnhancedManagerWorkspace/new-agent-manager-experience.md

 * **Join the conversation:** To join the conversation, click **+ Join conversation** at the bottom of the transcript.
 This will enable both you and the agent to converse with the consumer simultaneously.

 {: .notice}
-**Please note:** In the new manager workspace you must first join a conversation before taking actions on it.
+**Please note:** In the new Manager Workspace you must first join a conversation before taking actions on it.

 Once you click on + join conversation, the menu icon will appear on the top of the conversation you can take the following actions:
 * **Takeover the conversation:** remove the conversation from the current agent and become the primary owner of the conversation